 After a student’s general inquiry of enrollment, the student will contact the Director of Admissions in order to conduct an entrance interview.
 The interview, either phone or in-person, will determine the student’s capacity and intent for the education provided at Hot Rod Institute.
 The interview will also provide the student with greater understanding of the practices, equipment, and facilities at Hot Rod Institute.

-After the interview, the applicant will submit an Enrollment Agreement to the Director of Education, along with the application fee.
-After a prospective student’s application is approved by the Director of Admissions or the School Director, the student will be will presented with an Acceptance Letter (signed copy) and will be considered a full-time student of Hot Rod Institute on the start date of their preference.
+After the interview, the applicant will submit an Enrollment Agreement to the Director of Education, along with the one time application fee.
+After a prospective student’s application is approved by the Director of Admissions and the School Director, the student will be will presented with an Acceptance Letter (signed copy) and will be considered a full-time student of Hot Rod Institute on the start date of their preference.

 Hot Rod Institute has a limited amount of space for students.
 Each class has room for only 15 students.
 The small class size maximizes students one on one exposure with their instructors.
 The overall maximum student enrollment of Hot Rod Institute is set at 90 students in the current class/instructor configuration.
+Don't worry we keep the Instructor to student ratio low.

 In addition to obvious Importance of Today's Military, we do not forget the roots of our Hot Rodding Tradition - The returning WWII Vets and their need for speed!
 Veterans attending Hot Rod Institute have a few options of educational programs that will determine their VA Benefits.
 The Post-9/11 GI Bill (Chapter 33), Montgomery GI Bill (Chapter 30), the Survivors' and Dependents' Educational Assistance Program (Chapter 35) along with other VA Benefits that have been approved for education at Hot Rod Institute.
 The amount of benefits a student receives using VA Benefits will differ depending on which of GI Bills is used and the approved percentage of benefits.
 In 2010 The President signed The Post-9/11 Veterans Education Assistance Improvements Act of 2010.
 Among the improvements to the Chapter 33 GI Bill lies this incredibly helpful change - starting in October of 2011 non-college degree programs, on-the-job training, and flight training programs are now covered.
 This means students will now be able to use the Post 9/11 GI Bill towards education at Hot Rod Institute.
 The VA states...